Ian2020/monica_reminder/README.md

 * Only handles yearly reminders.
 * Hard-coded to send reminders at 0, 7 and 30 days ahead of an event.
 * Hard-coded to ignore any events older than a month.
+* Doesn't disable Monica's own reminder mechanism, so some duplicates may be received.

 ## Table of Contents